peteCodes4u/imageUploader/README.md

 https://www.geeksforgeeks.org/upload-and-retrieve-image-on-mongodb-using-mongoose/

 # ALERT
+This branch is fully functional.
 The code retrieved from the above link maintained a bug which has been resolved.
 This branch will demonstrate file upload to MONGODB using RESTful API framework.

 # Dependencies
   "dependencies": {